How to Hide and Unhide Status Bar in Excel (2 Easy Methods)

 Using Keyboard Shortcuts

-To find Ribbon in this mode, you can click the option on the top right corner of the Excel window.
+To reveal the Ribbon in this mode, click the option on the top right corner of the Excel window.

-You can press CTRL + Shift + F1 again to restore the previous interface.
+Press CTRL + Shift + F1 again to restore the normal interface.

 Note

 There is a “Focus Mode” in Excel with a similar interface and interaction to the full-screen mode.
 This mode also hides the status bar.
-Press Alt+V then U on your keyboard to enter the focus mode.
-You can exit it by pressing Esc.
-This interaction will hide/show the status bar.
+Press Alt + V then U on your keyboard to enter the focus mode.
+Exit it by pressing Esc.
+This interaction will also hide/show the status bar.

 Download Practice Workbook